 The H2020 provides structure and focus for several research communities through new EC co-funded projects.
 The EGI Engagement board must pro-actively monitor the landscape of newly started H2020 projects and identify those that would be suitable partners for EGI in serving the ERA.
 Collaborations must be formalised with these projects wherever possible through MoUs.

 The European Commission CORDIS search website can be used for finding the projects that are funded in specific calls or include specific keywords.
 The first set of projects that should be considered for engagement are those that have been accepted in the EXCELLENT SCIENCE – RESEARCH INFRASTRUCTURES INCLUDING E-INFRASTRUCTURES programme (the same programme where EGI-Engage is funded).
-The list of these projects was obtained from the CORDIS website on the 22/May/2015 and it is provided in Appendix A.
+The list of these projects was obtained from the CORDIS website on the 22/May/2015 and it is provided in Appendix A. Additional projects will be considered as they appear in the CORDIS page.
+EGI-Engage NA1

 Action plan for improved support for the long-tail of science